HarshalRohit/rnModelReload/README.md

 # Example project to use model-management functions
 ## Description
-The project demos the functions exposed by `model.ts`
+The project demos the functions exposed by `model.ts`.

+The models are served over the [url](https://srivalab-compute.cse.iitk.ac.in:5040/ml_models/)

 ## Information
 + Only `https` urls works.